Mohitkumar5563/ai-codegen-gradio/README.md

-# ai-codegen-gradio
+# AI Code Generation Project
-AI-Assisted Code Generation with CodeGen and Gradio
+This is an AI-powered code generator using HuggingFace Transformers and Gradio UI.